 This article won't be a comprehensive review of the book or its advice.
 Instead I want to share one particular opinion I have about it.
 While doing research for this site I've seen several online forum threads where someone asked for help on improving their social skills, or reading recommendations on the topic, and another poster replied with something like, "Just read How to Win Friends and Influence People.
 It's all you really need."
 This seems to be a fairly common opinion.
 Sometimes I think it's even one of those rote, knee-jerk answers people can give when questions about this issue come up (e.g., "I'm really lonely in college.
 What can I do?", "Just read How to Win Friends and Influence People.")

 The fact that this book has sold so well and has been around for so long probably increases this perception that it's the final word on everything social.
-Some people have the view that you don't need to read anything written after it, because the book has already laid out everything someone would need to know.
+Why read anything that came along after when it already got everything right nearly a century ago?

 The book is good, I just don't think it's some single complete guide to social situations

 I'm not saying How to Win Friends and Influence People is terrible.
 It contains a lot of helpful information and there's no reason not to read it.
 It's cheap to buy.
 It's quick to go through.
 Its many, many anecdotes are totally dated, but I think that just adds to its charm.
 I'm not ragging on the ideas in the book, more the reputation it has for being the only resource anyone ever needs to turn to on the subject.
 The book itself doesn't even claim to be a complete guide.
 That's just the perception that people seem to have picked up about it.

 Only about half of the book is devoted to more general social advice